amizak/demo/README.md

 # Demo

-Revision on Git and Github
+Revision on Git and Github.